ghiewa/gs1-cloud/README.md

 4. Run the program in the shell program of your OS (..>python GS1_Cloud_CHECK_GTINS.py) or a Python IDE.<br>
    The program has been tested with up to 1.500.000 GTINS in one file.
 The speed depends on the settings in the config file (poolsize and batchsize).
 5. Find the output in the directory "output" as "your filename"_check_yyyymmdd_hhmmss.csv.<br>
+   All invalid gtins are also listed "your filename"_check_invalid_yyyymmdd_hhmmss.csv.
+This is usefull in case of large datasets.
    Also a log file is created as "your filename"_check_yyyymmdd_hhmmss.log<br>
    The input file is copied to "your filename"_input_yyyymmdd_hhmmss.log<br>
    All active GTINS are listed in the file active_gtins.txt.
 This file is used as input for GS1_Cloud_VIEW_GTINS.py